Amplified Musculoskeletal Pain Syndrome (AMPS)

 Amplified musculoskeletal pain syndrome (AMPS) is an umbrella term for non-inflammatory musculoskeletal pain.
-Other names you might hear are: juvenile fibromyalgia syndrome, chronic musculoskeletal pain (CMP), chronic widespread pain (CWP), reflex sympathetic dystrophy (RSD), reflex neurovascular dystrophy (RND), or myofascial pain.
-AMPS is most commonly seen in childhood and adolescence, and most commonly affecting pre-adolescent and adolescent girls.
-Several studies have noted an average age ranging from 11.5 to 15 years.
-AMPS is thought to be almost nonexistent in children under 4 years of age.
+Other names you might hear are: juvenile fibromyalgia syndrome, chronic musculoskeletal pain (CMP), chronic widespread pain (CWP), reflex sympathetic dystrophy (RSD), reflex neurovascular dystrophy (RND) or myofascial pain.
+AMPS is most commonly seen in childhood and adolescence, and most commonly affects pre-adolescent and adolescent girls, with an average age ranging from 11.5 to 15 years.

 The exact cause of AMPS is not well understood; however, the most current research suggest that this chronic noninflammatory pain condition is the result of malfunction or disordered response and over amplification of the pain signal by the central nervous system and peripheral nervous system.

 Common symptoms may include, but are not limited to, fatigue, sleep difficulties, headaches, abdominal pain, dizziness, arthralgias and tachycardia.
 Anxiety and/or depression may be common and should be considered in all newly diagnosed patients.
 Some neurologic symptoms may occur.